 Not only do these things make reading your content more enjoyable for an audience, but some of them will also help you rank higher in search engine results.

 Your call to action (CTA) may just be the most critical component of the digital content that you create.
 Even the most well-written, thoroughly-researched content is useless to a business if there's nothing driving readers to take action.
 The way you craft your CTA plays a huge part in the success of your optimization efforts.

 Content that's been perfectly optimized will be action-oriented and provide readers with a clear picture of what they should do next.
 Whether you're trying to convert users into sales, subscribers on an email list, or anything else, it's not going to happen if you don't provide a compelling push towards action.

-For some, the world of content optimization can be a little intimidating, but the fact of the matter is that the process is easy and intuitive once you establish a workflow and an understanding of your target audience.
-With the implementation of a few simple tips and tricks, you'll be pulling in page views in no time.
+For some people, the world of content optimization may be a little intimidating, but the fact of the matter is that the process is easy and intuitive once you establish a workflow and an understanding of your target audience.
+With the implementation of a few simple tips and tricks, you'll be pulling in more page views in no time.